Dancing Mindfulness Facilitator Training

 Professionalism: You will show up on time and be fully present for each session, acting in a professional manner.
 You will reach out to your faculty member or any assistants if any unexpected problems arise.
-Staying present for online learning can come with its unique set of challenges, and you agree to take full responsibility for addressing your needs in the area of grounding and self-care during the training.
+You agree to take full responsibility for addressing your needs in the area of grounding and self-care during the training.
 You agree to refrain from all alcohol and illicit drug use during the training and agree to speak with your faculty member or any assistant if you anticipate that your impairment due to prescribed medications might pose a problem during the training.
 The faculty and staff reserve the right to remove trainees at any time if trainee creates an unsafe environment for you or for other trainees, or for any other reason, at their sole discretion.

 Confidentiality: There is no client relationship or other privilege that would create a duty rising to the level of clinical confidentiality in this training setting; however, you are expected to respect the confidentiality of other trainees in the group, and your trainer will explain the importance of confidentiality.
 Trainees who observe a problem with another trainee are expected to bring the problem to the lead trainer or other training staff.
 Similarly, if a staff member observes an issue with professionalism, they reserve the right to discuss that issue with the lead trainer.